 Saqqara Visiting Tips and Recommended Route

 The overall area of Saqqara is both huge and very dense.
-But it’s not always clear what tombs are currently open, nor are there any maps on-site at all.
+Confusingly, it’s not always clear what tombs are currently open, nor are there any maps on-site at all.
 Furthermore, before my visit, I couldn’t come across any online articles with detailed advice on logistics and itinerary planning.
 This Saqqara guide, then, is meant to help those who want to see it all independently but aren’t sure how.

 ORIENTATION: It’s best to think of the Saqqara area as three distinct zones: Central, Northwest and Northeast.
 The Central Zone is by far the largest, comprising of the Step Pyramid Complex, the Unas Pyramid, its causeway, its surrounding tombs, and also the New Kingdom Tombs to the south.
 You can get around to all these areas of the Central Zone on foot.